 John Everett Millais Most Famous Paintings

 The Pre-Raphaelite Brotherhood was established at his family home in London.
-By the mid-1850s, Millais was moving away from the Pre-Raphaelite style to his form of realism in art.
-His later works were hugely effective, making Millais one of the wealthiest artists of his day.
+By the mid-1850s; Millais slowly moved away from the Pre-Raphaelite style to his own unique form of realism.
+His later works were hugely successful, making Millais one of the wealthiest artists of his day.

 - Ophelia by John Everett Millais

 - The Blind Girl by John Everett Millais

 - The Boyhood of Raleigh by John Everett Millais

 - Hearts are Trumps by John Everett Millais

 - A Dream of the Past: Sir Isumbras at the Ford by John Everett Millais

 - My First Sermon by John Everett Millais